chriswyatt1/Trinity_to_SVM/README.md

 `nextflow run main.nf -bg`

-This will run an example dataset though the pipeline, locally on your machine.
+This download the data from NCBI, then run an example SVM test.
 This could potentially take days, so normally this is better run on a high performance university cluster (see step 2).

 These are the flags you can change in the script: